-Types of gallbladder removal surgery
+Open and laparoscopic gallbladder removal surgery

-A gallbladder removal surgery is a low-risk procedure, usually performed on an outpatient basis.
+Gallbladder removal surgery is a low-risk procedure, usually performed on an outpatient basis.
 A surgeon will remove your gallbladder using one of two methods: open (traditional) or laparoscopic.

 - An open cholecystectomy requires a 4- to 6-inch incision in the upper right-hand side of your abdomen.
 Through this incision, the surgeon separates the gallbladder from the other organs and removes it from your body.
 This procedure typically lasts about an hour.
 Open gallbladder removal surgery is recommended when laparoscopic surgery isn’t a safe option, such as in patients who are obese, pregnant, or have severe liver problems.

 Gallbladder removal surgeries are usually performed by a general surgeon.
 During surgery, patients are under general anesthesia and won’t feel any pain.
-Full recovery from a gallbladder removal can take four to six weeks but many patients will be able to resume daily activities within one week.
+Full recovery from a gallbladder removal can take four to six weeks, but many patients will be able to resume daily activities within one week.

 Are there alternatives to gallbladder removal surgery?